MEMORIAL DAY -MONDAY MAY 31, 2021

 (Revise of 2015 post)

-But a debate over Memorial Day –and more specifically where and how it began?
+But a debate over Memorial Day –and more specifically what it means and who it honors?
 America’s most solemn holiday should be free of rancor.
 But it never has been.

 The heated arguments over removing the Confederate flag and monuments to heroes and soldiers of the Confederacy in New Orleans and St. Louis provide examples and reminders of the birth of Memorial Day.